mu-ns/ffxiv-subs-bot/README.md

-# ffxiv-subs-bot (temp)
+# ffxiv-subs-bot
-This is a bot that we created in order to better manage our submarines with a team of people.
+This is a bot that we created in order to better manage our free company's submarines with a team of people.
 The original goal is to ping a specific person (or group of people) when submarines are ready to be resent on a voyage.

-[TODO: Add more about additional functionality, if there is ever more functionality]

-[TODO: We need to come up with a more stylish name for the bot!
-Or not, I guess.]
+[TODO: A catchier name?]

 ## Commands
 | Command      | Description |